Frazee, Minnesota: The world's largest turkey

-The city is best known as the home of "Big Tom: the World's Largest Turkey."
-Frazee has long been a part of the turkey industry.
-In 1984, turkey growers and committee members got together and decided to put up a giant turkey statue to honor the town.
-At the cost of $20,000 to build, the group commissioned artist Shell Scott to construct the statue which was built on a metal frame and covered in cement, fiberglass, cardboard, and insulation.
-The statue, named "Big Tom", was finished in 1986 and stood 22 ft tall earning Frazee the title of "Home of the world's largest turkey."
+Frazee is best known as the home of Big Tom: the World's Largest Turkey.
+Frazee has long been part of the turkey industry.
+In 1984, turkey growers and committee members put up a giant turkey statue to honor the town.
+For $20,000, the group commissioned artist Shell Scott to construct the statue, which was built on a metal frame and covered in cement, fiberglass, cardboard, and insulation.
+The statue, named "Big Tom", was finished in 1986 and stood 22 ft tall, earning Frazee the title "Home of the world's largest turkey."

 Due to Big Tom's physical makeup, the statue needed frequent repairs.
 There were also complaints that Big Tom was not proportioned like a real turkey.
-The area committee decided that they needed a new Big Tom and commissioned artist Dave Oswald.
-On July 1, 1998, during the removing process for Big Tom, the statue caught fire from a cutting torch, which was being used to remove the wings.
+The area committee decided it needed a new Big Tom and commissioned artist Dave Oswald.
+On July 1, 1998, during the removing process for Big Tom, the statue caught fire from a cutting torch that was being used to remove the wings.

 On September 19, 1998, a new statue arrived in Frazee in three pieces on a flatbed trailer.
 The new "Big Tom" took eight hours to assemble, standing over 20 ft tall and 17 ft wide.
 It weighs over 5,000 pounds, having 1,000 pounds of steel reinforcement.
 It has 3,000 to 4,000 separate fiberglass feathers, which took the D.W.O.
 Fiberglass Company over 2,000 hours to make.